How to Greet Visitors: 20+ Examples to Try in Your Destination

 Customer greeting example: Small talk in action

 If you’ve ever been to a Chick-fil-A, you know how great their staff is at small talk.
-Friendly smiles, upbeat energy, and lots of easy small talk make every experience a positive one.
+Friendly smiles, upbeat energy, and lots of easy small talk make every experience positive.
 They interact with you while you wait for your order through light conversation.
-One time, they gave me close to a dozen free salads because they were closing and needed to get rid of them.
-But it’s not just me who feels this way — they’ve consistently earned the top spot in the American Customer Satisfaction Index in their industry.
+Once, they gave me nearly a dozen free salads because they were closing, and I needed to get rid of them.
+But it’s not just me who feels this way — they’ve consistently earned the top spot in their industry's American Customer Satisfaction Index.

 Familiarity